 This cash benefit is available to U.S. citizens who are legal Florida residents age 65 and older (or younger if blind or disabled).
 Functionally, individuals must by assessed and certified as requiring placement in residential care by an Adult Services or Mental Health case manager.
 This must be demonstrated by the need for assistance with daily living activities, such as bathing, dressing, and eating.

 Participants must also meet financial requirements.
 As of 2023, for seniors residing in family care homes or assisted living, the monthly income limit is $861.40.
 Couples, if both are residing in the care facility, may have monthly income up to $1,722.80.
 If the residential care facility is for mental health, the income limits are slightly higher: $968.00 and $1,936.00 for an individual and couple, respectively.

 There are also asset limits and the rules here are similar to Medicaid.
 Individuals may have up to $2,000 in resources and couples up to $3,000.

 The Optional State Supplementation program offers a direct cash payment to individuals up to a maximum of $239 / month and $478 / month for couples.
 However, the payment amount differs based on where the individual or couple resides.
 The amounts listed above are for those residing in a residential care facility for mental health.
 For those residing in an assisted living facility or adult foster care home, the maximum cash payment is less: $78.40 / month for an individual and $156.80 / month for a couple.

-Regardless of the payment amount, these funds are to be used towards the cost of room and board in an assisted living, family care home, or mental health residential care facility.
-The exact benefit amount is determined on a case-by-case basis and takes into consideration the cost of care at the individual's selected residential care facility, their income, and marital status.
+Regardless of the payment amount, these funds are to be used toward the cost of room and board in an assisted living, family care home, or mental health residential care facility.
+The exact benefit amount is determined on a case-by-case basis.
+It takes into consideration the cost of care at the individual’s selected residential care facility, their income, and marital status.